rualt/hexlet-slim-example/README.md

 ### You can:

 * С - сreate your own character
-* R - read info obout others
+* R - read about others characters
 * U - updare and fix data of already existed characters
 * D - delete character completly